-He was cleaning up his galleywagon late one night at the edge of one of Soharis’ more workaday fish markets, making ready to fold down the canopy-bulkhead, when the Siddis appeared.
+He was cleaning up his galleywagon late one night at the edge of one of cosmopolitan Soharis’ more workaday fish markets, making ready to fold down the ‘wagon’s canopy-awning, when the Siddis appeared.

-Now, to understand this story, you must know that cosmopolitan Soharis, perched on the edge of the Rimless Sea and the Lands of Exile beyond the sunset, is the sort of place where one may expect to meet almost anyone at almost any time.
-But at that, it is rare to meet a Siddis — more properly the Siddis, since only has one ever been seen anywhere, and of that rose-red robe-wrapped one little is known save that they or he inhabited a city somewhere in the Great Eastern Desert and their or his presence portended unsettling things.
+Now, to understand this story, you must know that Soharis, a city perched where the Rimless Sea meets the Uulian Commonwell, is the sort of place where one may expect to meet almost anyone at almost any time.
+But at that, it is rare to meet a Siddis — more properly the Siddis, since only one at a time has ever been seen anywhere, and of that tall, swarthy, rose-red-robe-wrapped one little is known save that they or he lived somewhere in the Sandy Eastern Waste, and that their or his presence portended unsettling things.

 Prosatio Silban was intrigued.
-He was also tired from a reasonably profitable day selling fish skewers and goat pasties to Soharis’ shop-clerks and porters and was looking forward to putting his feet up.
+He was also tired from a reasonably profitable day selling mumblefish skewers and goat pasties to Soharis’ shop-clerks and porters and was looking forward to putting his feet up.
 But he could not deny a hungry customer.
-“Good evening, sir.”

-The voice was like sand whispering over dunes.
+The Siddis’ voice was like a hot wind whispering over dunes.
 “I want a bowl of jaraanga beans.
 What is your price?”

-“I must awake the stove, sir, and put on a fresh batch — two kopins and a quarter hour’s wait.”
+“I must awake the stove, sir, and put on a fresh batch — two coppers and a quarter-hour’s wait.”

-Jaraanga beans are easy to fix: a handful of the small yellow yo-yo-shaped beans are simmered in a pint of water until they flesh out into a tapioca-like mass tasting faintly of garlic and green peas.
+Jaraanga beans are easy to fix, once the stove is hot: a handful of the small yellow yo-yo-shaped beans are simmered in a pint of water until they flesh out into a tapioca-like mass tasting faintly of garlic and green peas.
 While they cooked, Prosatio Silban attempted the usual friendly banter about the weather and the afternoon’s martial games.
 But the Siddis only looked at him.